 Groundhog Day has a long history, connected to both pagan and Christian traditions.
 In Christian tradition, February 2, the 40th day after Christmas, is Candlemas.
 Candlemas represents the day on which Jesus was taken to the temple to be blessed, following Judaic practice to take infant males to temple on the 40th day of their birth.

-The tradition was continued in the protestant faiths as a time to take candle to the church to be blessed for the remainder of the winter.
+The tradition was continued in the protestant faiths as a time to take candles to the church to be blessed for the remainder of the winter.
 Judging how many candles needed to be taken for blessing became an early form of weather prediction.
 The basic idea is that the remainder of the winter will have weather the opposite of what occurs on February 2.
 An early English rhyme described the situation:

 If Candlemas be fair and bright,